Cocker Spaniel Puppy Training

 Go ahead; I'll wait for you.

-And now that you're back let's take a look at what kind of training your puppy needs.
+And now that you're back let's look at exactly what type of training your puppy will need.

 Here are a few quick links to take you direct to the topic you may be looking for:

-Your first priority will be to take steps to ensure your puppy is fully house-trained (if he's not already).
+Your first priority will be to ensure your puppy is fully house-trained (if he's not already).

-I admit toilet training your puppy may take patience and understanding, and there will probably be a few little accidents along the way.
-However, if you follow my advice, your puppy will soon get the hang of it; he'll be dry before you know it!
+Toilet training your puppy will take patience and understanding, and there will likely be a few little accidents along the way.
+However, with consistent potty training, your puppy will soon get the hang of it; he'll be dry before you know it!

 Now, this next bit is about socializing your puppy (no, it doesn't mean he gets to party, although it can be fun!), but your pup must get plenty of it.